survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 {pagebreak}

-It's preferable to use the combination of `loader` and `options` fields either like this:
+It's preferable to use the combination of `loader` and `options` fields:

 ```javascript
 {